Rees algebras of modules and coherent functors: Versal maps

 \section{Versal maps}

-A ring will here always describe a commutative ring with a unit and an algebra over a such a ring will always mean an associative commutative unital algebra.
 Throughout this paper, $A$ will denote a noetherian ring.

-Our main object of study is the Rees algebra of a finitely generated module over a noetherian ring that was defined by Eisenbud, Huneke and Ulrich in \cite{reesbud}. \begin{definition}[\cite{reesbud}, Definition~0.1] Let $M$ be a finitely generated $A$-module.
-We define the \emph{Rees algebra of $M$} as
+Our main object of study is the Rees algebra of a finitely generated module over a noetherian ring that was defined by Eisenbud, Huneke and Ulrich in \cite{reesbud}. \begin{definition}[{\cite[Definition~0.1]{reesbud}}] Let $M$ be a finitely generated $A$-module.
+We define the \emph{Rees algebra of $M$} as the quotient ring

 where the intersection is taken over all homomorphisms $g\colon M\to E$ where $E$ runs over all free modules and $L_g=\ker\bigl(\sym(g)\colon\sym(M)\to\sym(E)\bigr)$. \end{definition}